Birkenes Municipality: Economy

 Agriculture and logging are important sources of employment, but the municipality also has a small industrial base with about 400 different work sites.
 The largest enterprise is Owens Corning with approximately 180 employees.
 Other larger businesses include Uldal Vinduer og Dører, Foss Bad, Scanflex, KOAB Industrier, and Birkeland Trykkeri.

 Transportation

 The Sørland Line provides rail service at Herefoss Station.
-Prior to 1953, the Lillesand-Flaksvand Line also served Birkenes, but that railway line was closed down and removed.
+Prior to 1953, the Lillesand-Flaksvand Line also served the municipality, but that railway line was closed down and removed.

 Norwegian National Road 41 runs north–south through Birkenes, and is one of the main highways in this area of Norway.
 There are also several other important county roads in Birkenes, such as Norwegian County Road 404, Norwegian County Road 405, and Norwegian County Road 406.